Why is the price so low? Am I getting less for my money?

 How soon after I order will I get my pre-made cover?

-That depends, but it’s pretty quick — generally 2-4 days.
+That depends a little on you, but it’s usually pretty quick — generally 2-4 days on average for one ebook cover.
 First, we’ll send you the proof within 48 hours, and then we should have the final cover to you within 24 hours of your approving it.
 Since the bulk of the design work is already done, we just have to change the text, make sure it meets your approval, and send it over.

 What's the turnaround time on a custom order?